fgmututu/clone-bird/README.md

 # clone-bird
-A game app developped on Unity3D platform
-For study purpose only
+A game app developped on Unity3D platform for study purpose only